LexanderO/renegade/README.md

 1. Start the development server: `npm run dev`
 2. Open a web browser and navigate to `http://localhost:5173`
-3. Text Content can be edited in `src/constats` folder.
+3. Text Content can be edited in `src/constats` folder

 ## Technologies

-This project was built using the following technologies:
+This project was built using the following technologies

 - Vite: A build tool that aims to provide a faster and leaner development experience for modern web projects.
 - React: A JavaScript library for building user interfaces.
-- Tailwind CSS: CSS library.
+- Tailwind CSS: A utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.